jmarcosdias/healthy/README.md

 The contents of the shopping bag are stored in the HTTP session that is established between the HTTP client (browser) and the HTTP server.
 By storing these contents in the HTTP session and making sure there is always a link to the checkout functionality, the web application allows the user to consolidate their purchase at any point after adding one or more products to the bag.

-Registered users can buy products and they can also manage their own product reviews, product requests and contact requests.
+Registered users can see and update their profile and they can manage their own product reviews, product requests and contact requests.

-Anyone can browse the products and subscribe to or unsubscribe from the newsletter.
+Anyone can browse the products, buy and subscribe to or unsubscribe from the newsletter.

 ### Features left to implement

-The only option to pay is by credit card.
-I am analyzing more options for the customer to pay in the future.
+Currently, the only option to pay is by credit card.
+I am analyzing more payment options to implement in the future.

-I need to limit the delivery area of the products for logistics reasons.
+I will need to limit the delivery area of the products for logistics reasons.
 This functionality is under analysis and hopefully will be implemented soon, to allow the business to start.

+There is a product details page with little content.
+Listing the product reviews in this page is something I would like to implement.

 ## Design